kmlawson/ZotDevon/README.md

 1. **ZotDevon is slow** - It takes a few minutes to import several hundred new items from a Zotero library, and several hours to import an entire library of several thousand items.
 An older import script I wrote imported items directly from the local sqlite database at a much faster rate.
 However, changes in Zotero over time made it hard to maintain this fragile method so I have imported directly from the Zotero Server API instead.
 The speed of ZotDevon could be *radically* improved if either: a) the Ruby findnew.rb script is rewritten to grab data from 50 items at a time, rather than one at a time.
 However, this will require a rethinking of the workflow and the checking of missing items. b) Or, the script could be rewritten to interface with the Zotero JavaScript API and communicate directly with the local installation of Zotero, rather than the Server API.
 2. **Add Support for Attachment References in Collection Sync** - Currently reference files only get created if you sync the entire library.
 All attachments are grabbed as keys when using the API on the whole library.
 Attachments are not listed as members when using the API on a specific collection.
 This could be overcome by changing the loop to grab data from all "children" of each item in a collection.
 3. **Also Import Collection Structure** - ZotDevon could be improved by also grabbing the Zotero collection structure, reproducing this in DEVONthink and replicating each Zotero item into the appropriate folders.
+At the very least, it could handle subfolders when asked to sync a single collection.
 4. **True One-Way Sync** - Currently ZotDevon doesn't look for or deal with deleted items.
 Nor does it update DEVONthink items to reflect changes in metadata in the titles and authors on the Zotero side.
 A true sync would look for and deal with changes in a careful manner.
 5. **Add Option to Import Notes and PDFs** - Some users may not wish to keep the data in one place and wish instead to move a copy of all PDFs and Notes into DEVONthink.
 Providing this option would make ZotDevon into a true full import script.
 Notes in Zotero are in HTML format, but DEVONthink has a "get rich text" of applescript support which can essentially convert an HTML file into rich text.
 Support for this could be added when importing Notes.
 6. **Add Formatted Bibliographic Entry** - ZotDevon could be improved to produce a nice formated bibliographic entry in a desired format in the notes file created for each entry in DEVONthink.